EndHere/Maxine-Writes/README.md

 Hi, this Maxine.
 Welcome to 'Maxine writes'.
 This is my personal website.
-It can be a blog, a dashboard, a place to murmur.
+I t can be a blog, a dashboard, a place to murmur.